flenniken/collections/docs/aws-config.md

 # Create S3 Bucket

-Create a S3 bucket in the AWS console to for the website files.
+Create a S3 bucket in the AWS console for the website files.
 Specify the region and the bucket name.
 Use the defaults for the rest of the settings.